mcmah309/containeryard/README.md

 The above example is of a `yard.yaml` file composes modules to create containerfiles.

+To build the Containfiles defined in a `yard.yaml`, simply run `yard build .`

 ## Declaring A Simple Module

 A module consists of a [Tera](https://keats.github.io/tera/docs/) template named `Containerfile` and a `yard-module.yaml` file